k8gb-io/k8gb/docs/deploy_route53.md

     failover.test.k8gb.io: Healthy
 ```

-IP in healthyRecords should change to the ip address of NLB in `us-east-1`
+IP in healthyRecords should change to the IP address of NLB in `us-east-1`

 * Check failover to `us-east-1`